mohamedarish/malo/README.md

 - 18/9 Why don't browsers just choose to support typescript instead of javascript?
 It's better in every way. compiling javascripts give stupid errors like top-level imports only even though the import is at the first line.
 - 18/9 Update 2: It now works but We need to manually add .js to all import statement filenames as tsc doesn't have a functiuonality to do it on it's own and throws an error if i use a .ts in my typescript imports.
 - 19/9 does async/await even work? 🤔💭
+- 20/9 Now no need to add .js to all imports after compiling but it does not get the dictionary properly yet.